-Section 6 - Continuation of Dues for Bargaining Unit Employees
+Section 6 - Continuation of Dues for BUEs

-- A. When an employee is detailed or temporarily promoted out of the BU, Union dues withholding will restart automatically when the employee returns to the BU. - B. When an employee is detailed or by other personnel action placed in a BU position, the employee shall have all the rights of the BU, including the right of dues withholding. - C. Any time Agency officials request the appropriate administrative office in writing to discontinue an employee's dues withholdings because the employee has left the unit of recognition (e.g., promotion or reassignment), a copy of such request shall be provided to the Union.
-Where a dispute arises over whether or not the person has left the unit, the procedures outlined in Section 7 will be used.
+- A. When an employee is detailed or temporarily promoted out of the BU, union dues withholding will be stopped and restarted automatically when the employee returns to the BU. - B. When an employee is detailed or by other personnel action placed in a BU position, the employee shall have all the rights of the BU, including the right of dues withholding.